Resistance To Change Leaves Madrid And Zidane Pondering Futures Again - UrduPoint

 Or Martin Odegaard, who was recalled early from his loan at Real Sociedad only to be left searching this month for another exit.
 Sergio Reguilon is at Tottenham, Dani Ceballos at Arsenal.

-Zidane has decelerated the transition, perhaps because it was by relying on the old guard that Real Madrid beat Barcelona to the league last term.
+Zidane has decelerated the transition, perhaps because by relying on the old guard Real beat Barcelona to the league last term.

-And when Zidane demanded change in the summer of 2019, his first transfer window after coming back, it was the club that failed to deliver.
+When Zidane demanded change in summer 2019, his first transfer window after coming back, the club that failed to deliver.

-Nobody could have predicted those arrivals would have to last Real Madrid two seasons, the pandemic strangling the club financially meaning there were no new signings last year.

-But their lack of impact has been laid bare, the price of failing to update growing ever more costly.
+Since then the pandemic has strangled the club financially, meaning there were no signings last year, and the price of failing to update grows ever more costly.

 Zidane has always been trusted to pull Madrid out of a mess but never to build something new.
-When they won the title last season, it papered over the cracks, a testament to his ability to manage and motivate but the need for renewal remained.
+When they won the title last season, that papered over cracks, a testament to his ability to manage and motivate but the need for renewal remained.

 Zidane wanted change in exchange for coming back.
 The change the club is now pondering is their coach.